na-na-hi/renget/archive/how2playba.md

 According to [this korean post](https://gall.dcinside.com/mgallery/board/view/?id=projectmx&no=3931989), the priority is:
 Credits > Limited Elephs (that you need) > Pins > Eligma > Reports
 Everything depends on your needs at the time though, and you can just buy whatever you want.
 You can't unlock/redeem limited students through this shop, so don't buy them if you don't have them (or plan to).
-I personally (opinion) would say that they're the worst item in the shop too, so I only get the ones of girls that I like.
 The gear blueprints are a godsend though.
 Everything about this shop is honestly.
 Thank you, John Nexon.

 >Bounty shop